Code-Institute-Submissions/MS2-Project-1/README.md

 ##  Frequent User Goals

-* As a Frequent User, I want to try to beat my old highest score.
+* As a Frequent User, I want to try to beat my old highscore as well as other players highest score.
 * As a Frequent User, I want to get more of a challenge the more I play.

 # Features